SabihaZulfiqar/FaceRecognition.github.io/README.md

 # FaceRecognition.github.io

-This is the front-end of the React.js project from the course "Zero-To-Mastery".
+This is the front-end of the React.js Face Recognition App project from the course "Zero-To-Mastery".